 Tourists’ purchase of elephant rides is what drives this abusive industry.
 Please, if you’re traveling to Indonesia, Thailand, or anywhere else elephant rides are offered, refuse to support this cruelty.

-Support organizations such as Boon Lott’s Elephant Sanctuary and Friends of the Asian Elephant Foundation in Thailand, where former captive elephants are rehabilitated and cared for the way they deserve.
+Support organizations such as Boon Lott’s Elephant Sanctuary in Thailand, where former captive elephants are rehabilitated and cared for the way they deserve.

 Click the images below to find out more about elephants used for entertainment.